keploy/gsoc/2025/README.md

 **Mentors**: Manas, Tvisha, Hermione

 **Description**
-1.The goal of this project is to build a PR Agent Dashboard that provides interactive visualizations, metrics, and insights for pull request activities.
+1. The goal of this project is to build a PR Agent Dashboard that provides interactive visualizations, metrics, and insights for pull request activities.
-2.The dashboard should support dynamic updates and be backed by a Go web server to process and serve data.
+2. The dashboard should support dynamic updates and be backed by a Go web server to process and serve data.
+3. Structure the application to be easily extensible, enabling straightforward addition of new metrics or charts in the future.

 **Goals & Ideas**
-1.Dynamic Dashboard: Develop a frontend that dynamically displays PR-related metrics, using visual elements such as graphs and charts.
+1. Dynamic Dashboard: Develop a frontend that dynamically displays PR-related metrics, using visual elements such as graphs and charts.
-2.Template-Based PR Insights: Enable users to create and use templates for PR analysis, allowing customized views for different teams and workflows.
+2. Template-Based PR Insights: Enable users to create and use templates for PR analysis, allowing customized views for different teams and workflows.
-3.Scalable & Modular Design: Ensure the system is modular, allowing for easy integration of new metrics, charts, or data sources.
+3. Scalable & Modular Design: Ensure the system is modular, allowing for easy integration of new metrics, charts, or data sources.

 **Skills Required**
-1.Frontend Development (React/Next.js, Charting Libraries)
+1. Frontend Development (React/Next.js, Charting Libraries(e.g., Chart.js, Recharts, D3.js))
-2.Backend Development (Golang, API Integration)
+2. Backend Development (Golang, API Integration)

 **Refs**
-1.Grafana – For inspiration on dashboard design and real-time data visualization.
+1. Grafana – For inspiration on dashboard design and real-time data visualization.
-2.GitHub API Docs – To fetch and process PR data effectively.
+2. GitHub API Docs – To fetch and process PR data effectively.
+3. Golang

 **Time Estimate** : 350 Hours